 Every time you send a message to an AI model, you're paying for tokens.
-Not just for the words you type — but for every whitespace character, every "could you please," every sentence that says the same thing twice.
-Most developers and businesses have no idea how much of their token budget disappears before the AI even reads the actual instruction.
+Not just for the words you type — but for every redundant phrase, every polite filler, every sentence that covers ground already covered two lines above.
+The frustrating part?
+Most developers and businesses burning through AI API budgets have no idea where the waste is actually happening.

 The Token Tax You Don't Notice

-Here's a real scenario: a SaaS startup running a support chatbot makes 50,000 API calls per month.
-Their average system prompt is 420 tokens.
-By trimming it to 260 tokens — same instructions, just leaner — they save 8 million tokens monthly.
-At $3 per million input tokens, that's $24 saved every month from one prompt.
-Multiply that across multiple prompts, multiple models, or higher call volumes and the number gets serious fast.
+Here's a real-world scenario worth sitting with: a SaaS company operating a customer support chatbot makes 50,000 API calls monthly.
+Their system prompt averages 420 tokens.
+Trimming it to 260 tokens — same instructions, tighter language — eliminates 8 million tokens every single month.
+At $3 per million input tokens, that's $24 saved monthly from one prompt alone.
+Run the same math across five prompts, three different AI tools, or double the call volume and you're looking at real money.

 What Actually Eats Your Tokens